aniket-bhadra/llm-systems-and-rag/notes.md

 ## External Tools for Complex Tasks

-For complex calculations, LLMs generate code to solve the problem.
-But since they can't run code themselves, they send this code to external tools.
-The external tool runs the code, gets the answer, and sends it back to the model, which then gives you the result.
+For complex calculations, LLMs **can** generate code and send it to external execution environments **if code execution tools are available** (like ChatGPT's Code Interpreter).
+Even for simple large number addition like `5441234354611 + 4745614414`, they will write Python code and execute it externally to get accurate results. **Without these tools, LLMs just predict answers based on patterns and often get them wrong.**

+LLMs only use external tools when **we explicitly provide and configure them**.
+The LLM converts user input to structured data, passes it to the specific tool, gets the result, and displays it.

-Similarly, when you ask "What's the temperature in Mumbai today?", the LLM doesn't have this real-time data from its training.
-So it uses external tools that actually know Mumbai's current temperature, gets that information, and returns it to you.
+For real-time data like "What's the temperature in Mumbai today?", LLMs use external tools **only if developers have specifically built and connected those tools** to the system.

+**Key point:** LLMs don't automatically have external tools - they must be explicitly provided by developers.

 ## The Core Truth